gpbl/react-day-picker/README.md

 #### onDayTouchTap `function(day, modifiers, event)`

-Use this attribute to add an handler when the user touch a day.
+Use this attribute to add an handler when the user touches a day.